How Our PR Services Work

 • complex campaigns

-That does not mean a founder personally writes every comment or sends every pitch.
+That does not mean a founder or senior consultant personally writes every comment or sends every pitch.

-The PR Plan is designed to be affordable because we use a structured team model, not an expensive traditional agency setup where every task is billed through a senior consultant.
+Our PR services are designed to be commercially sensible because we use a structured team model, not an expensive traditional agency setup where every task is billed through a senior consultant.

-You still benefit from senior experience, but the day-to-day campaign is supported by the wider PR team.
+You still benefit from senior experience, strategic thinking and journalist-led standards, while day-to-day campaign delivery is supported by the wider PR team.

 Who Is the Team?

-No Strings Public Relations is run by PR professionals and ex-journalists who understand how newsrooms work and what editors actually need.
+No Strings Public Relations is run by PR professionals and former journalists who understand how newsrooms work and what editors actually need.

-The company launched in late 2023, but the team’s experience goes back much further, with years of work across PR, journalism, media relations, expert commentary and brand storytelling.
+The company launched in late 2015, but the team’s experience goes back much further, with years of work across PR, journalism, media relations, expert commentary, founder visibility and brand storytelling.

 Our team works across the UK, North America and Europe, supporting campaigns across the UK, US and Canada.